Written by Diane (she/her), student

 Volunteering allows you to explore your passions, develop employable skills, connect with people, and for certain programs, it might even be a requirement.

 In Waterloo, there are always groups both on and off campus looking for support.
-These could be things like nursing homes, animal shelters, and food banks that are super appreciative of your time (meaning they’ll be flexible with your schedule).
+Off campus, there are nursing homes, animal shelters, and food banks that are always in need of a helping hand (meaning they’ll typically work around your schedule)!

 Sydney, a student in the French Teaching Specialization program, teaches at a local high school and gives tours of the Faculty of Arts.
 In sharing her experiences, she says "volunteering in high schools has allowed me to better understand how classrooms and school environments are evolving, as well as give back to the community I grew up in.
 Talking to prospective students about how great Waterloo is always reminds me that I made the right decision coming here."